Flashback (1992 video game)

-Flashback, released as Flashback: The Quest for Identity in the United States, is a 1992 science fiction cinematic platform game developed by Delphine Software of France and published by U.S. Gold in the United States and Europe, and Sunsoft in Japan.

-The game was directed, written/designed and partially programmed by Paul Cuisset, who had previously created the adventure game Future Wars.
-Flashback was initially released for the Amiga in 1992, although originally created for the Mega Drive/Genesis.
-The Mega Drive/Genesis version was not released until 1993.
-Flashback was also ported to MS-DOS, Acorn Archimedes and Super NES in 1993.
-CD-ROM versions of Flashback for the Sega CD, 3DO, CD-i, MS-DOS, Apple Macintosh and the FM Towns were released during 1994 and 1995, together with a cartridge version for the Atari Jaguar in 1995.
-In 2017, the game was released worldwide on the Sega Dreamcast featuring graphic assets and cutscenes taken from the MS-DOS version and music from the Amiga version.
-An updated port titled Flashback: Remastered Edition was released for Nintendo Switch on June 7, 2018, for PlayStation 4 on November 20, 2018, and for Windows on November 29, 2018.
+Flashback, released as Flashback: The Quest for Identity in the United States, is a 1992 cinematic platform game developed by Delphine Software and published by U.S. Gold for the Amiga.
+It was directed, written, designed, and partially programmed by Paul Cuisset, who had previously created the adventure game Future Wars with Éric Chahi.
+Flashback was ported to the Mega Drive/Genesis, MS-DOS, Acorn Archimedes, and Super NES in 1993.
+CD-ROM versions for the Sega CD, 3DO, CD-i, MS-DOS, Macintosh, and FM Towns were released in 1994 and 1995, followed by a cartridge version for the Atari Jaguar in 1995.
+In 2017, the game was released worldwide on the Dreamcast, featuring graphic assets and cutscenes from the MS-DOS version and music from the Amiga version.
+An updated port titled Flashback: Remastered Edition was released for Nintendo Switch on 7 June 2018, for PlayStation 4 on 20 November 2018, and for Windows on 29 November 2018.
+The game was also released on October 2023 for the Evercade platforms as part of Delphine collection cartridge, and is based on the original Mega Drive/Genesis version.

-Originally advertised as a "CD-ROM game on a cartridge", the game features fully hand-drawn backdrops and all animation is rotoscoped, giving movements an unusual fluidity, similar to that of the earlier Prince of Persia.
-The capture technique of Flashback was invented independently of Prince of Persia and used a more complicated method of first tracing video images onto transparencies.
+It was originally advertised as a "CD-ROM game on a cartridge", and features fully hand-drawn backdrops and rotoscoped animation, with unusually fluid movements similar to Prince of Persia from 1989.
+The video capture technique of Flashback was invented independently of Prince of Persia, using a more complicated method of first tracing video images onto transparencies.
 The game was a commercial and critical success and was listed in the Guinness World Records as the best-selling French game of all time.
-It was followed by a sequel titled Fade to Black in 1995.
+Its sequel is Fade to Black in 1995.
 In 2013, a Flashback remake by VectorCell was released for the PC and consoles.

-A second sequel, Flashback 2 was announced by Microids in May 2021.
-The game is in development and scheduled to be released in 2023 for the PC and consoles.
+A new sequel, Flashback 2 by Microids, was released on 16 November 2023 for the PlayStation 5, Windows, and Xbox Series X/S, with previous generation consoles getting their release early 2024.
+It is a prequel set eight years before the original.